espruino/EspruinoDocs/info/Gadgetbridge.md

 * `t:"ver", fw1:string, fw2:string` - firmware versions - sent at connect time
 * `t:"act", hrm:int, stp:int` - activity data - heart rate, steps since last call

+Bangle.js Gadgetbridge also provides:

+* `t:"htt­p", url:"https://pur3.co.uk/hello.txt"[,xpath:"­/html/body/p/div[3]/a"][,id:"..."]` - make an HTTPS request (HTTP not supported right now).
+  * If `xpath` is supplied, the document is loaded as XML (not all HTML is XML!), the xpath is applied and the result returned instead
+  * If `id` is supplied (as a string), the response returns the same `id` (so multiple HTTP requests can be in flight at once)
+* `t:"intent", action:"...", extra:{key1:"..."}` - sends an Android Intent (which can be used to send data to other apps like Tasker)

 For example:

 ```